OutcoderSoftware/OutcoderSoftware.github.io/Products/AirlockBrowser/UserGuides/V2/index.md

 codabarDecoder.Enabled = true;
 codabarDecoder.NotisEditingType = 1;
 codabarDecoder.LengthMin = 10;
 var setResult = pageHost.scanning.setDecoder(decoder);
 ```

-The `pageHost.scanning.setDecoder` function returns an object indicating success or failure of the call.
+The `pageHost.scanning.setDecoder` function returns an object indicating the success or failure of the call.
 The result object has a boolean `successful` field, and an `error` field that is populated if the `successful` property is `false`.
+The following example displays an alert box with the result of the `setDecoder` function call:

 ```js
 alert("Decoder set: " + setResult.successful + "   " + setResult.error);